We offer group (4-10), private (1-1), and semi-private (1-2) classes for all courses below

 2. U.S. National Chemistry Olympiad Competition

 The national competition involves a 3-part exam administered to approximately 1,000 students.
-The 20 top-scoring students are chosen to attend a study camp in order to advance to the International Chemistry Olympiad.
+The 20 top-scoring students are chosen to attend a study camp to advance to the International Chemistry Olympiad.

 3. Study Camp

-The nation’s top 20 students from the national competition spend two weeks at study camp to demonstrate their ability.
-Four students are chosen to represent the United States at the International Chemistry Olympiad based on performance.
+The nation’s top 20 students from the national competition spend two weeks at a study camp to demonstrate their abilities.
+Based on performance, four students are chosen to represent the United States at the International Chemistry Olympiad.

 4. International Chemistry Olympiad

 The International Chemistry Olympiad is an annual competition for the world’s most talented chemistry students at the secondary school level.
-Nations around the world send a team of four students to test their chemistry knowledge and skills in a five-hour laboratory practical and five-hour written theoretical examination.
+Nations worldwide send a team of four students to test their chemistry knowledge and skills in a five-hour laboratory practical and written theoretical examination.